 As we are still exploring the science and survey requirements at this time, we are considering two spectrograph designs.
 The first design is a single-arm spectrograph with a wavelength range 550<<950 nm.
 The second is a two-arm (dichroic) spectrograph in which the blue side has wavelength range 480<<780 nm and the red side covers 750<<1050 nm.

-4.3.1 Single-Arm (VIRUS) Spectrographs
+4.C.1 Single-Arm (VIRUS) Spectrographs

 The DESpec unit single-arm spectrograph optical design is based on VIRUS, the instrument being built for the HETDEX survey (Hill et al. 2008) on the 11-meter Hobby-Eberly Telescope in Texas.
 HETDEX requires 200 of these spectrographs, so they must be inexpensive and simple enough to produce in bulk.
 The VIRUS design (Hill et al. 2010, Marshall et al. 2010) is a high-throughput, single-arm spectrograph.
 Figure 4.8 shows the optical design for VIRUS, which can be easily optimized for the DESpec wavelength regime and spectral resolution.